ga-wdi-lessons/js-jasmine/readme.md

 * From your in-class folder, run: `$ jasmine-node spec`
 * What error do we get?

 Of course, the rest of the tests are still "failing".
-The fact that they're running shows that my syntax is good to go, but I need to write the rest of the code to be tested.
+The fact that they are running shows that my syntax is good to go, but I need to write the rest of the code to be tested.

-### Let's Build a Snowman!
+### Let us Build a Snowman!

 ```js
 // /snowman.js